weenhanceit/infrastructure/README.md

 This document does not cover:

 - How to create an AWS server (or any other kind of server)
 - How to set up a DNS entry to point at the server.
-In order for users to access a web site that is set up according to this documentation, you need to have a DNS somewhere that associations the domain name with the IP address of the server.
+In order for users to access a web site that is set up according to this documentation, you need to have a DNS somewhere that associates the domain name with the IP address of the server.

 ## Architecture